LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 | `Clickable` | Set the pin's clickability on the map. | true (Clickable) |

 ### Redrawing the pin
 To force the pin to be redrawn, you can call the `Invalidate` method.
+Changing the `Width` or `Height` will also force a refresh of the pin graphics.

 ## Overlays
 The `SKMapOverlay` can be used to add custom "map tile" style overlays.
 To do so, add your overlays to the `SKMap` `MapOverlay`property.